IntersectMBO/ouroboros-network/ouroboros-consensus/docs/ChainSync.md

     `k` blocks from our tip.
 3. Since our fragment will be anchored `k` back, from (2) we get that the intersection between their chain and our chain must lie on our fragment.
+    (NOTE: In the case of corruption of volatile DB -- or being near genesis -- our fragment may be shorter than `k`, but even in that case, the length of our fragment will dictate our maximum rollback.)
 4. We use their fragment as a proxy for their chain.
 5. We must be able to _adopt_ their chain, and so their _fragment_ should give us enough information to do so.